Fine Arts, University Transfer Loading...

 - Related Cultural Industries (Art Galleries, Museums, curators, Art Historian, Art Education, Art Management...)

-To be considered for admission to the Fine Arts, University Transfer program, you will require passing grades and an overall average of 60 percent in the following Alberta Education courses.
+To be considered for admission to the Fine Arts, University Transfer program, students will require passing grades and an overall average of 60 percent in the following Alberta Education courses.
 For course groups, refer to the Classification of Alberta Education Courses.

 - English 30-1, minimum 60 percent